 • Vaccinate the animal from bacterial and viral diseases, including ringworm.

-The cat's fur is shed
+The cat's hair is coming out

-Why does a cat have fur
+Why does a cat have hair coming out?

-The main causes of excessive shedding are:
+The main causes of excessive shedding:

 • Dermatitis.
 Dry skin, sores, itching and hair loss can be caused by fleas, ticks, and worms.